Henty Gardens & The Maltings

 Westgate Timeline

 43CE The Roman Second Legion land at Fishbourne and set up camp on the site which will become the palace of Togidubnus, vassal king of the Regni.
 Later they march inland under the command of Vespasian, probably along the track which was to become Westgate.
-They set up a winter camp on the flat plain… Continue reading Westgate Timeline
+They set up a winter camp on the flat plain just before the first undulations of the South Downs.
+They fortify the camp with a ditch, and an earth and wooden wall.

 Hidden Westgate Histories 2: The Shippam Stables